saturn597/mosaigraph/README.md

 **-w: Select images using the slow, "pixelwise" method.**

-Deciding which image to use in which piece of the mosaic involves dividing up the base image into sections, then finding a candidate that is visually similar to each section.
+Deciding which image to use in which piece of the mosaic involves dividing the base image into sections, then finding a candidate that is visually similar to each section.
 Mosaigraph can use either of two basic methods to determine visual similarity.
-The first is fast but, because it only checks the "average" pixel in each image, it doesn't always result in the sharpest looking mosaic.
-The second is slow because it compares candidates to the base image pixel-by-pixel, but it often has higher quality results.
-The first, faster method is used by default.
-To use the second, slower method, use the "-w" option.

-Mosaic construction using the "-w" option will take longer, but the mosaics will often be of a higher quality and look more like the original image.
+The default "fast" method takes an "average" of the pixels in each candidate image, and compares it to an "average" of the pixels in the relevant area of the base image.
+The candidate whose average pixel is closest to the average pixel in a given section of the base image will be used in that same section of the mosaic.
+So if the base image is reddish in one section, Mosaigraph will fill that section in with a candidate image that is equally reddish overall.
+This can work, but details in the base image can be averaged out and lost.

+The "slow" method, used whenever "-w" is specified, compares a sample of pixels in each candidate to the *corresponding* pixels in each base image section.
+Mosaigraph takes the average difference between these corresponding pixels.
+The candidate with the lowest average difference will be used in that section of the mosaic.
+With this method, if a section of the base image is red at the top, but blue lower down, Mosaigraph will attempt to find a candidate image that is also red at the top but blue lower down.
+This allows more detail to come through in the mosaic compared with the fast, averaging method.
+One caveat - since it ignores overall "average" colors in favor of a detailed, pixelwise comparison, the slow method can produce mosaics that seem to have the wrong overall tint to them (see the "slow" Neil Armstrong image in the "Examples" section).

+To use this second, slower method, use the "-w" option.

 **-x: Don't display mosaic after completion.**

 If you use the "-x" option, Mosaigraph will not display the mosaic after constructing it.
-If you don't specify an output file, the constructed mosaic will be lost and never seen.
+If you don't specify an output file, the mosaic will be lost and never seen.